webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

   }
 ```

-The layout for the per instance data is like this
+The layout for the per instance data is like this:

 <div class="webgpu_center"><img src="resources/vertex-buffer-u8x4-f32x2.svg" style="width: 1024px;"></div>